fuzzygroup/blog/_posts/2022-06-23-an-startup-history-bibliography.md

 I've been reading High Tech case studies now since the 80s -- just after I entered the business.
 [Bryan Cantrill](https://twitter.com/bcantrill) from [Oxide Computer's podcast](https://feeds.transistor.fm/oxide-and-friends) inspired me to get all my books out and order them on a rough historical basis.
 I thought listing them here might be interesting to someone.
 All of these I've read and there are a ton of lessons for entrepreneurs here.
 I put rough notes next to some of them **in bold** after the author name in quotes.

 ## Change Log
-* 2022-06-23 - Started adding links, added books suggested on Twitter, Added Gaskins on PowerPoint History
+* 2022-06-23 - Started adding links, added books suggested on Twitter, Added Gaskins on PowerPoint History; fixed typos (how did I possibly misspell Torvalds; clearly was stupid yesterday)

 ## IBM / Mainframes / Super Computers